Marco Giampaolo: Managerial career

 On 17 December 2006, after a 3–1 away defeat to Udinese in a league match, Cagliari boss Massimo Cellino announced to have sacked Giampaolo, citing coach's loss of confidence with the team.
 However, on 26 February 2007 Cellino decided to sack Franco Colomba and reinstate Giampaolo back at the Cagliari head coach position.
 After having led Cagliari to avoid relegation, he was confirmed for the 2007–08, but he was sacked again on 13 November and replaced by Nedo Sonetti, leaving the rossoblu in last place with nine points (but with one match less than other teams).
 He was later called once again to return at the helm of the rossoblu, following the dismissal of Sonetti, but he ultimately rejected the offer, citing his unwillingness to do so.
 He successively rescinded his contract with Cagliari, and in June 2008 was announced head coach of Siena for the 2008–09 season, who was dismissed on 29 October 2009.

 On 30 May 2010, Giampaolo was appointed to replace Siniša Mihajlović as head coach of Catania.
 After an unimpressive first half of season, Giampaolo and Catania parted company on 18 January 2011.

 On 4 June 2011, Cesena announced that he will be appointed head coach, replacing Massimo Ficcadenti who left the club by mutual consent despite keeping the club in Serie A.

 On 30 October 2011, he was sacked because of bad results, leaving Cesena at bottom of Serie A table with just 3 points.

 In July 2013 he was named new head coach of Serie B club Brescia.
 He left Brescia by mutual consent on 25 September 2013 after having stated his intention to quit the club following a heated home loss to Crotone and Giampaolo's disappearance for three days (which also led to assistant coach Fabio Micarelli and technical consultant Luigi Maifredi fulfilling his role for a single league game against Carpi) after confronting with the club supporters.

 On 9 June 2015, it was announced that Giampaolo was named new coach of Empoli.
 On 4 July 2016, he became the new manager of Sampdoria on a two-year contract, succeeding Vincenzo Montella.
 After the 2018–19 season, Giampaolo terminated his contract with Sampdoria.

 On 19 June 2019, Giampaolo signed with Serie A club Milan a contract until 2021, with an optional one-year extension.
 He was sacked on 8 October 2019, after seven matches in charge with three wins and four defeats.

 On 7 August 2020, Giampaolo signed a two-year contract to become the head coach at Torino.
 On 18 January 2021, Giampaolo was sacked.

 On 19 January 2022, he was re-appointed as head coach of Sampdoria.
 He was dismissed on 2 October 2022 after a 3–0 home loss to Monza, leaving Sampdoria in last place in the 2022–23 Serie A league table.

+On 11 November 2024, he was appointed as head coach of Lecce.